SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank2.rst

 and then rush in and queue to be served.

 This model uses the ``waituntil`` yield command.
-In the program listing the door is initially closed (line 7) and a function to test if it is open is defined at line 8.
+In the program listing the door is initially closed (label #1) and a function to test if it is open is defined at label #2.

+..
+   07  1
+   08  2
+   11  3
+   16  4
+   29  5
+   40  6
+   65  7
+   66  8

-The ``Doorman`` class is defined starting at line 11 and the single ``doorman`` is created and activated at at lines 65 and 66.
-The doorman waits for an average 10 minutes (label 16) and then opens the door.
+The ``Doorman`` class is defined starting at label #3 and the single ``doorman`` is created and activated at at labels #7 and #8.
+The doorman waits for an average 10 minutes (label #4) and then opens the door.

-The ``Customer`` class is defined at line 29 and a new customer prints out ``Here I am`` on arrival.
-If the door is still closed, he adds ``but the door is shut`` and settles down to wait (line 40), using the ``yield waituntil`` command.
+The ``Customer`` class is defined at label #5 and a new customer prints out ``Here I am`` on arrival.
+If the door is still closed, he adds ``but the door is shut`` and settles down to wait (label #6), using the ``yield waituntil`` command.
 When the door is opened by the doorman the ``dooropen`` state is changed and the customer (and all others waiting for the door) proceed.
 A customer arriving when the door is open will not be delayed.

 .. literalinclude:: bankprograms/bank14.py